 This is important because in North Carolina, contributory negligence laws mean if you are even a little bit to blame for your injuries, you can’t recover compensation.
 In South Carolina, you can recover compensation if you are less than 50% at fault for your injuries.
 However, the amount you recover is lessened by the amount you are at fault.

 This is typically the easiest element to prove.
-If you have medical bills, property repair invoices, receipts for out-of-pocket expenses and other evidence can show you suffered real monetary damages.
+If you have medical bills, property repair invoices, receipts for out-of-pocket expenses, and other evidence that can show you suffered actual monetary damages.

 Boating accidents are more common in the summer months when many people are out on the water – more boats lead to more risk of a collision.
 We also see an increase in these incidents around holidays like the Fourth of July, Memorial Day, Labor Day, and New Year’s.
 These are days when people are not only celebrating on the water but may be drinking more as well – attempting to steer a boat while intoxicated can be a major risk factor for a boating crash.
 Although accidents are more common at these times, a boating collision can occur at any time, and you should always observe safe boating practices:

 You should also consider taking a boater education course and investing in an Emergency Position Indicating Radio Beacon (EPIRB).